deancallahan25/Redwood-Analytics-Portfolio/Project-2/Individual-Plans/Individual-Plan-Dean.md

 * Create the dashboard design/layout
     * Time Estimate: 1.5 hours
     * Timeline: Have done by EOD November 12
-    * Approach/Methodology: Create a dashboard design (likely on paper or in drawing software) showing basic desgin elements including layout, themes, and what visualization to include
+    * Approach/Methodology: Create a dashboard design (likely on paper or in drawing software) showing basic design elements including layout, themes, and what visualization to include
     * Dependencies: Coordinate with Tech Lead to make sure it can be implemented and for brainstorming ideas
 ### Coordination
 * Organize and facilitate team meeetings and ensure clear communcation across all roles